-The medium is the message.
+For Stephen, the medium is the message.
 There is a long list of artists that create art using traditional means.
-However, Stephen Wilson is anything but traditional.
-The medium used for his pieces is predominantly fabric and thread, combined with sculptural 3D printing, laser engraving, and painting.
-When you examine one of his pieces closely you will notice that each line and element is created with thread on top of luxurious fabrics.
-Some of his pieces contain millions of embroidery stitches and take hundreds of hours to create.
-Fashion influence is prevalent in his pieces.
-The fabrics used include Hermès silk, Chanel wool, fabrics by Marc Jacobs, Oscar De La Renta, Vera Wang, Ralph Lauren, Versace, Dolce & Gabanna, and Brunello Cucinelli.
-He is influenced by contemporary art, pop art, street art, graffiti, and iconography, as well as traditional quilting and handicrafts.
-Each piece is unique and expertly crafted in his Charlotte, North Carolina, studio, using both traditional and modern tools.
+However, Stephen is anything but traditional.
+The medium used in his work is predominantly fabric and thread, combined with sculptural 3D printing, laser engraving, and painting.
+His pieces often contain millions of embroidery stitches and take hundreds of hours to create.
+When you examine one of his pieces closely, you will notice that each line is created with thread, utilizing, embellishing or transforming luxurious fabrics.
+Fashion in uence is prevalent in his work.
+The fabrics used include Hermès silk, Chanel wool, and other luxurious fabrics by Marc Jacobs, Oscar De La Renta, Vera Wang, Ralph Lauren, Versace, Dolce & Gabanna, and Brunello Cucinelli.
+By using these fashion fabrics, Stephen’s works evoke questions regarding luxury consumerism.
+He is in uenced by contemporary art, pop art, street art, gra ti and iconography, as well as traditional quilting and handicrafts.
+Each piece is unique and expertly crafted in his Charlotte, North Carolina studio, using both traditional and modern tools.

 2016 New Gallery of Modern Art, “Beauty, Death & What’s Underneath” Charlotte, NC